bcgov/moh-prime/documentation/HpdidLookup-API.md

 ### Guidance on parameters

-The `careSetting` parameter should be set to the Health Authority code that the enrollee(s) works at.
-If the enrollee(s) works in a Private Community Health Practice (PCHP) setting, `CC` (CareConnect) should be passed in this parameter.
-If an enrollee works in multiple care settings, this API should be called multiple times, once with each care setting value.
+The `careSetting` parameter should be set to the Health Authority code of the "calling entity" (e.g. VCH when using the "VPP Connector" API client).

 There is a limit to the number of HPDIDs accepted in a single call:  10 (subject to change depending on performance testing results).
 If too many HPDIDs are provided, a HTTP status code of 400 (Bad Request) is returned.